Kaitlin Monte: KRIV Houston (2016–2022)

 Monte joined Fox owned-and-operated station KRIV in Houston, Texas in July 2016 as a general assignment reporter and fill-in anchor.
 In August, 2017 she became co-anchor of KRIV’s Fox 26 News at 5 p.m. and 9 p.m., the station’s weekday evening news programs.

-At the time of her promotion to anchor, Monte was selected to solo anchor The News Edge at 10 p.m., an all-new live 30-minute program touted as a faster-paced show.
+At the time of her promotion to anchor, Monte was selected to solo anchor at 10:00 p.m. on The NewsEdge at 10, an all-new live 30-minute program touted as a faster-paced show.
 KRIV launched a second live weekday time slot at 6 p.m. for The Newsedge brand in 2020, also solo-anchored by Monte.

 Charitable work

 Growing up alongside two siblings with severe learning and cognitive disabilities led Monte to become an active advocate in the anti-bullying movement.

 In 2011, Monte founded an online petition to bring the issue of cyberbullying (referred to as "Jamey's Law" after Jamey Rodemeyer of Buffalo, NY) to New York legislators.
 Shortly after, State Senator Jeffrey Klein proposed new cyberbullying legislation and the two joined forces along with Jamie Isaacs, to launch the New York Cyberbully Census.
 Monte has made guest appearances on MSNBC and Al Jazeera America discussing bullying-related issues, and was named the Anti-Defamation League No Place for Hate "Difference Maker of the Year" in 2012 for her "Anti-bullying Through Leadership" workshop series.

 In 2015, Monte was appointed to the Board of Trustees for Clarkson University.